 Going into a job interview can feel a bit like prepping for the Hunger Games.
 You have a general idea of what you’re facing, but you don’t know the specifics—who knows what those devilish game makers will have in store for you?
 Nobody dies here (unless job interviews have really changed since the last time I went on one), but there can be only one person left standing: the victor, the one with the job offer.
 And as in any good conflict where you want to come out on top, you want to be as prepared as possible going into it.
 It’s impossible to know exactly what questions to expect ahead of time, but there’s enough commonality in how job interviews are structured that you can take an educated guess—and educate yourself accordingly.
 Here’s how to answer common interview questions.

-The first thing to do is figure out what kinds of questions you might face, before you even think about trying to prep for specific questions.
+The first thing to do is to figure out what kinds of questions you might face before you even think about trying to prep for specific questions.
 The question types fall into two categories: what we’ll call “standard” interview question and behavioral interview questions.